stefanjacobs/tutorials/01-docker-host-multipass/README.md

 Yes, well done, good job!
 This was part 1 of a multipart series of developing locally with Docker and Kubernetes.

+## Limitations

+At the moment, multipass does not seem to work within a VPN environment.

 ## Appendix

 The whole process is automated in the shell script [createDockerhost.sh](createDockerhost.sh)